holtskinner/FIGClass/Syllabus/Lesson - Syllabus.md

 - Study in Emoji
 - ???

+## Holt's tips for Surviving College Academics

+- Check your Email & Canvas! 💌
+    - Set up notifications
+- Arrogance impedes learning.
+    - Attend every class!
+    - Never stop learning!
+    - Don't take yourself too seriously!

+> The true sign of intelligence is knowing how much you don't know.

+- Learn how to Google & StackOverflow effictively.
+    - Read Documentation
+- Don't buy textbooks until you're absolutely sure you need them!
+- Get plenty of sleep. 😴
+- Never turn down an opportunity.
+(But know when to say no)
+    - Organizations
+    - Bonus Points
+    - Job Interviews
+- Don't cram!
+- Drink Coffee ☕️
+    - You're going to need it!
+- Computer Science is hard!
+    - Don't get stressed out
+    - Don't put off assignments
+    - Don't be afraid to ask for help
+- Learn how to manage/schedule your time
+- Get a (paying) job where you can study (Library, Computer Lab, etc)
+- Do something related to your career aspirations every summer (if you can)
+- Don't forget to enjoy yourself!

 ## Questions

 - Write a *legitimate* question on a piece of paper, fold it up, and place it on the table.